Posts Tagged Libertarianism

 A better way to think of the distinction between voluntary and involuntary action is as a spectrum.
 We might consider the degree to which someone’s action is voluntary as how much it is influenced by factors outside the persons/objects involved in the immediate decision.
 Under such criteria, few actions can be considered truly ‘voluntary’; there are always outside influences on decisions, however small or large.
 At the less significant end of the spectrum we might have travel costs; we might then go through peer pressure, then, for workers, the threat of poverty.
 We would end up at something like the threat of being killed or tortured.
 The extent to which actions are voluntary must be considered on a case by case basis; we cannot just make a binary distinction and apply one size fits all based policies on this basis.

-The second problem with voluntarism is the Nozickean justice principle most libertarians implicitly or explicitly respect.
-This is based on the idea that if voluntary actions led to a situation, that situation must be just.
+The third voluntarist argument I take issue with is the Nozickean justice principle most libertarians implicitly or explicitly respect.
+It is based on the idea that if voluntary actions led to a situation, that situation must be just.
 This problem is perhaps best illustrated within one of Robert Nozick’s own thought experiments: the Wilt Chamberlain example (as it goes, this is also a situation where one could accurately describe the agent’s behaviour as purely voluntary).
 Nozick suggests that if everybody at a basketball game volunteered to pay Wilt Chamberlain a small amount of money, the end result would be a vastly unequal income distribution, but since everybody had donated ‘voluntarily,’ there would be no problem regarding the justness of the outcome.

 Politics?
 Don’t you know any public choice theory?
 Democracy is a sham!